As you stand on the Platform

 despite the continued presence of

-nearby.
-The work of Dawson's Company G and Spalding's Company
+It is clear that the courageous work of Dawson's Company G and Spalding's

-E in creating the breach saved immeasurable lives.
+E to create the Breakthrough Alley breach saved an immeasurable

 was probably exactly where Spalding's platoon first cleared the barbed